Keto Diet Mastery: Your Comprehensive Guide to The Ketogenic Diet

 The ketogenic, or keto, diet is a high-fat, low-carb diet that puts your body in a natural fat-burning metabolic state called ketosis (1).

 This is done by heavily restricting carbs and focusing on high-fat, moderate protein meals.
-The classical ketogenic diet contains a 4:1 ratio of fat to proteins and carbs.
+The standard ketogenic diet contains a 4:1 ratio of fat to proteins and carbs.
 (2) In other words, the principle of the keto diet is to “eat fat to burn fat.”

 The keto diet is often grouped with other high-fat, low-carb diets such as the paleo or Atkins diets.
 But the reason these diets boast fat-burning benefits in the first place is because they promote ketosis.
-Therefore, the ketogenic diet isn’t so much a diet, but more so the basis of these diets, and the biochemical reaction that occurs when you train your body to burn fat for fuel instead of carbs.
+Therefore, the ketogenic diet isn’t so much a diet, but moreso the basis of these diets, and the biochemical reaction that occurs when you train your body to burn fat for fuel instead of carbs.

-While the ketogenic diet has become popular for weight loss, studies have also shown numerous other health benefits of following a keto diet.
+While the ketogenic diet has become popular for weight loss, studies have also shown numerous other benefits of following a keto diet.
 It may help reverse Type 2 diabetes and reduce symptoms of Alzheimer’s disease, depression and autism (3)(4).
 The keto diet was first used in the 1920s not as a weight loss diet, but a natural treatment to prevent seizures in epilepsy patients (5).

 How the Keto Diet Works